jithinsisaac/BDA-Expt3-MongoDB/README.md

   - Windows Subsystem for Linux-WSL https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-mongodb

 2. Make an account on MongoDB Atlas https://www.mongodb.com/cloud/atlas
+ - Make a user, allow access from any IP, load sample datasets and connect to this cloud database using MongoDB compass

 3. Follow the queries and commands as given in this web link https://www.tutorialspoint.com/mongodb/index.htm